Today you’ll learn how to “Print Then Cut” images with your Cricut Maker or Explore.

-If you were going to Make this project as it is, your machine would only print then Cut the designs with the Yellow and Pink Stars.
-(Remember we saved them with this option in mind)
+If you were going to do this project right now, your machine would only “Print Then Cut” the designs with the yellow and pink Stars.
+(Remember, we saved them with this option in mind)

-Why wouldn’t Cricut Print then Cut the design with the blue star?
+Why wouldn’t Cricut print and cut the design with the blue star?

-The ANSWER is very simple.
+The ANSWER is quite simple.
 This file is a CUT or SVG file.
-Whenever you upload these types of files your Cricut will assume you want to cut and nothing else.
+Whenever you upload these files, your Cricut will assume you want to cut and nothing else.

 There are two ways to tell your machine that something needs to be printed and then cut.
-The first one is Linetype and fill, and the second one is flattening.
+The first one is through “Operation,” and the second one is “Flatten.”

-The problem with this option is that if you have cut files (blue star and word dream) that are overlapping each other or that also have different colors; instead of cutting around the edges as a whole, your Cricut will cut each design on a different Mat; and, even if you try attaching them, one of the elements will cut through the other one.
+The problem with “Print Then Cut” as an “Operation” is that if you have cut files (blue star and word dream) that are overlapping each other or that also have different colors; instead of cutting around the edges as a whole, your Cricut will cut each design on a different mat; and, even if you try attaching them, one of the elements will cut through the other one.

-I know this seems complicated.
+I know this doesn’t seem very easy.
 But, I want to explain to you the LOGIC of how things work.

-Add extra touches – Cricut Images, Text, Shapes & Patterns
+Add extra touches – Cricut Images, Text, Shapes, Patterns, and Offsets

-If you want to use something free – as I did – click on Filter and check the option Free.
+If you want to use something free, you can also click on “Ownership” and check the option “Free.”

-Once you find your favorite image, select it and then click on Insert Images.
-I didn’t like the original brown color so I changed it for black.
+Once you find your favorite image, select it and click “Add to Canvas.”
+I was not too fond of the original brown color, so I changed it to black.